TheBeardofKnowledge/Scripts-from-my-videos/BeardSweeper Disk Cleanup/README.md

 # BeardSweeper - The Ultimate Windows Disk Cleanup Script
 <img src="https://github.com/TheBeardofKnowledge/Scripts-from-my-videos/blob/main/BeardSweeper%20Disk%20Cleanup/BeardSweeperCharacter.png" />

 ## Why did I make this?
-Because there were no disk cleanup utilities or scripts that covered everything I was finding hoarding space in Windows.
+Because there were no disk cleanup utilities or scripts that covered removing everything I was finding hoarding space in Windows related to cache or temporary files.
+### Using or making a script like this also let's you be less dependent on third-party utilities and reduce the number of external resources you need to perform repeditive tasks.
 Aren't you tired of Windows and programs leaving everything old all over your drive and taking up unnecessary space?
   Yeah, me too, so I started doing something about it... this script.